-Mutual Recognition Agreement (MRA) exists between the U.S. and the European Community (EC), and the U.S. and the European Free Trade Association (EFTA), which address a limited number of items of fire protection, lifesaving, and navigation equipment.
-The MRA makes it possible for a manufacturer with a European Approval (MED/wheelmark) to obtain USCG approval for certain equipment covered by the MRA.
-This is accomplished by permitting the "Notified Bodies" responsible for issuing approvals in Europe to issue USCG approval.
-Likewise, the USCG is able to issue the European Approval (MED/wheelmark) for manufacturers having a USCG approval if the item is included within the scope of the MRA.
-It is important to note that this MRA does not change the requirement of using USCG approved equipment and materials on U.S. Flag vessels.
-It allows an alternative means for obtaining USCG approval.
-The European Marine Equipment Directive (MED) "wheelmark" is not accepted in lieu of USCG approval.
-Further guidance is contained in NVIC 8-04 and NVIC 8-04 Change 1.
+Additionally, a Mutual Recognition Agreement (MRA) exists between the U.S. and the European Community (EC), and the U.S. and the European Free Trade Association (EFTA), which address a limited number of items of fire protection, lifesaving, and navigation equipment.
+This US/EC MRA makes it possible for a manufacturer with a European Approval (MED/wheelmark) to obtain USCG approval covered by the MRA.
+The US/EC MRA permits the "Notified Bodies" responsible for issuing approvals in Europe to issue USCG approval.
+Likewise, the USCG may issue the European Approval for manufacturers having a USCG approval if the item is included within the scope of the MRA.
+The US/EC MRA does not change the requirement of using USCG approved equipment and materials on U.S. Flag vessels, rather it allows an alternative means for obtaining USCG approval and still requires the issuance of a unique USCG approval number by the Notified Body, or European Marine Equipment Directive (MED) "wheelmark" by the USCG.
+The "wheelmark" on its own does not constitute USCG approval.